The happiness in your life greatly depends on the quality of your daily actions.

 20. Start focusing (only) on what you can control.

-Don’t force things as the year winds down.
+Don’t force things this year.
 Give things your best shot and then let them be.
 If it’s meant to be, it will be.
 Don’t hold yourself down with things you can’t control.
 Remember, no book is just one chapter.
 No chapter tells the whole story.
 No mistake defines who we are.
-Keep turning the pages that need to be turned as we bring this year to a close.
+Keep turning the pages that need to be turned.

 Now, it’s your turn…